 "I thought that Barbie had made the real world better, but the real world is forever and irrevocably messed up."

-Margot Robbie & Ryan Gosling in 'Barbie'
+Margot Robbie & Ryan Gosling in Barbie

 To be honest, since the trailers, I felt this wasn't my type of film or that I wasn't part of the target audience.
 The movie didn't really stray far from that initial impression.
 It mostly stands out due to the great lead actors, beautiful visuals, and an interesting concept, even if it gets preachy or overdone in the second half.
 The social commentary, of course, is about feminism, equal rights, patriarchy, etc. There are many fun moments involving Margot Robbie and especially Ryan Gosling, whose behavior in the real world leads to comical situations as he learns about patriarchy and wants to implement it in Barbie Land.
 I also loved the scene where he lets Barbie know how it feels to live in a place dominated by one gender.